phanerka/link-stash/Coding/Debugging utilities/Debug World.md

 *While DW doesn't do much on it's own, it allows DNSpy to attach to the game.
 More info about attaching is in DNSpy [[DNSpy#Attaching|section]].*
 ### Installing
-- the [one](https://nqywadcmwusjqlrg.public.blob.vercel-storage.com/notes/files/coding/DebugWorld-rvrKbEeqowXM2GOMBub4GDKEjJfkuZ.zip) from `#modding-resources` channel.
+get [one](https://nqywadcmwusjqlrg.public.blob.vercel-storage.com/notes/files/coding/DebugWorld-rvrKbEeqowXM2GOMBub4GDKEjJfkuZ.zip) from `#modding-resources` channel.
-Note that it has modified `Assembly-CSharp.dll` library, which causes all mods to be verified by mod version, not checksum.
+Note that it has modified `Managed\Assembly-CSharp.dll` library, which causes all mods to be verified by mod version, not checksum.
 Also, it doesn't work with Meadow.
-- another one made by stupid me who likes to do things the hard way.
-Oh well.
-At least I put some additional info in there.
+Replace the library at own discretion.

 Just unzip the files and replace them in RW game folder.